petra66orii/cats-are-love/README.md

 ### Contact Page

-The contact page includes a simple contact form for possible clients and/or people that want to enquire about the cats that are at the shelter.
+The contact page includes a simple contact form for possible clients and/or people that want to enquire about the cats that are in the shelter.
 All the fields are required to be completed in order for the form to be sent to the staff.
 There is also a "Reset" button to reset the form details.
 Below the contact form there is a table containing the opening hours, important information like the address, phone numbers and email address.
 There is also an embed map from Google Maps that pinpoints the location of the shelter.
+All this information helps the user find the place and can count on the staffs' availability for enquiries.

 ![Contact form section screenshot](assets/images/screenshot-contact-form.png)
 ![Address and map section screenshot](assets/images/screenshot-contact-address.png)